 Digestive tract hemorrhage occurred among the death complications.
 After COVID-19 infection, the platelet counts abnormally decreased on admission, before ventilator use and before death.
 The lowest platelet count decreased to six and liver function damage occurred, further aggravating the damage of the coagulation function.
-At the same time, D-dimer abnormally increased in severe COVID-19 patients, and the risk of thrombosis also increased.
-[15-18] Patients with severe infection and sepsis may be at risk of falling into a hypercoagulable state which leads to a risk of thrombosis, and those in a low coagulation state may be at risk of bleeding.
+At the same time, D-dimer abnormally increased in severe COVID-19 patients, and the risk of thrombosis also increased[15-18].
+Patients with severe infection and sepsis may be at risk of falling into a hypercoagulable state which leads to a risk of thrombosis, and those in a low coagulation state may be at risk of bleeding.
 In addition, anticoagulant monitoring in the treatment of COVID-19 patients receiving extracorporeal membrane oxygenation (ECMO) and continuous renal replacement therapy is particularly important for reducing bleeding complications and blood product consumption.
 In early critical patients, mechanical ventilation for more than 48 h is a high-risk factor for the occurrence of stress ulcers in the digestive tract.
 Thus, it is necessary to strengthen early gastrointestinal nutrition and proton pump inhibitors.
 In our successful cases, we found that platelets and hemoglobin decreased with timely blood transfusion, timely search for bleeding lesions and timely use of proton pump inhibitors to prevent stress ulcers.
 The coagulation function and platelet count were detected.

 Among the death cases, 16 (94.1%) went into septic shock at the end, which was related to cytokine storm, vascular leakage, insufficient volume, etc. The creatinine value of the effective group was slightly higher than that of the death group, and the creatinine before discharge was better than that on admission and before ventilator use, with the highest creatinine value during hospitalization, indicating that renal failure was not the direct cause of death from COVID-19, but mainly changed after hypoxia and systemic inflammatory reaction.[19-21] However, we detected the COVID-19 virus in the saliva, urine, throat swab and anal swab of a patient treated with ECMO.